 There is an attrition to my joy lately.
 I find it more and more difficult with each passing day to outwardly claim this faith because of what that declaration now immediately aligns me with in the eyes of the watching world.
 It now aligns me with transphobic politicians and Muslim-hating celebrity evangelists and perpetually oppressed Christmas warriors.
 It now aligns me with gun-toting preachers and damnation-wielding social media trolls and predatory Presidents.
 It now aligns me with the least-like-Jesus stuff I can imagine.

-To some people, this is all Christianity is—which as a professed Christian now makes me a jackass by association.
+To some people, this is all Christianity is—which as a professed Christian now makes me an a**hole by association.
 These people believe they know me.
 They believe that know my politics and my passions.
 They believe they know how I feel about gay marriage and immigrants and women’s rights.
 They don’t realize that I am sickened by this thing professing to be Christianity too.
 They don’t know that I am as burdened as they are to resist its damage.
 They don’t see that I totally get that this monstrosity claiming to be of Jesus would be unrecognizable to him—that he would be as horrified by it as they are.